 The Wyomissing Foundation intends to provide grants that assist nonprofit organizations in fulfilling their missions and responding to critical community issues, even under these challenging circumstances.
-Because the nature of those challenges is so diverse, the following is not a definitive list of potential grant uses, but illustrative of the variety of grants that might be considered under this program in 2012:
+Because the nature of those challenges is so diverse, the following is not a definitive list of potential grant uses, but illustrative of the variety of grants that might be considered under this program:

 - Funding to sustain a current program to meet increased or changing community needs;

 - Funding to expand a current program only if it directly impacts individuals suffering from the results of the recession;

 - Funding to stabilize or restructure an organization that has experienced significant government funding reductions or loss;